spencer-shadley/completed-class/11-express/1-tuesday-servers/activities/02-Two-Servers/README.md

 - Each server will respond with a different inspirational quote of your choosing.

-# Bonus
+# Bonus 1

-- Randomly select the quotes from a predefined array.
+- Randomly select from a large number of quotes

+# Bonus 2

+- Make the response look good (hint - use HTML)